 Adolph Heinrich Fiegenbaum

-Federal Land Patent
+Federal Land Patent,

 St. Charles County, Missouri, 1840

-land patent for Adolph H. Fiegenbaum
+federal land patent granted to Adolph H. Fiegenbaum in 1840

 The property is described in this land patent as:

-"...the North West quarter of the South East quarter of Section twenty two, in Township forty five of Range one East in the District of lands subject to sale at St. Louis, Missouri containing forty acres..."
+...the North West quarter of the South East quarter of Section twenty two, in Township forty five of Range one East in the District of lands subject to sale at St. Louis, Missouri containing forty acres...

 Aliquot